 - Driving to the bank for a business transaction

 - Other business-related errands

 Typically, the federal mileage reimbursement rate changes each year.
-The 2019 standard mileage rate is 58 cents per business mile driven.
-But, there is no law stating employers must use this rate.
+The standard mileage rate for 2023 is 65.5 cents per mile, up three cents from the second half of 2022.
+But, there is no law stating employers must use either this rate.

 Most businesses use the standard mileage reimbursement rate.
 However, businesses or organizations may also need to use different rates, depending on the industry.